 - Committee approval is required for entry if the second partner is less than 13 years of age

-- A valid Florida GHIN Handicap Index not exceeding 34.0
+- A valid Florida GHIN Handicap Index not exceeding 34.0 at time of entry

 - Both entrants are required to be members of the FSGA

 Entry fee includes all competitive rounds of golf, tee gift, and gift certificate prizes.
 Late entries will be accepted subject to a $10 late fee should the team gain acceptance into the field.

 - 6:30 AM - 8:30 AM - Player registration